-Assessment will be based on a variety of written assignments, oral presentations, and formal exams which focus on writing, reading, speaking and listening skills.
-The assessment criterion, which varies depending on each specific task, is modeled on the IGCSE language and literature criteria.
-It is expected that students will sit the IGCSE examinations at the end of Grade 10.
+Assessment is based on a variety of exercises and assignments which focus on reading and writing skills.
+The assessment criterion, which varies depending on each specific task, is modelled on the IGCSE English Literature criteria.
+It is expected that students will sit the IGCSE English Literature examinations at the end of Grade 10.